mayaepps/Exercise-Logs/README.md

 To change the token being used changed the string in line 123.
 Only `'sentence'` and `'feeling'` are supported.

-To chane the number of classes beig used change the `granuraility` param of the `PosDataReader` in line 121.
+To chane the number of classes beig used change the `granularity` param of the `PosDataReader` in line 121.
 Options are:

 * `'10-class'` for 10 classes
 * `'5-class'` for 5 classes